TheeDeathCaster/Fun_Projects/README.md

 # Fun_Projects
-Fun projects that I've created.
+Hello there!
+These're some fun projects that I've created.